 Storage and (re)reheating

 It is not recommended to reheat steak more than once, so only reheat what you are going to eat at one time.

-If you did reheat too much steak then store it in the refrigerator in an air tight container for up to 2 days, and eat it cold for a snack, or slice it up and make a steak salad or steak sandwich.
+If you reheated more steak than you needed, store any leftovers in the refrigerator in an air tight container for up to 2 days.
+Eat it cold for a snack, or slice it up and make a steak salad or steak sandwich.

 How to reheat steak in air fryer